 Follow Giulio on Twitter @G_Boccaletti

 He has deep expertise on the intersection of natural resources, public policy and business conduct.
 Prior to joining the Conservancy, Giulio was a partner at McKinsey & Company, where he built and ran its water security practice and advised CEOs and government ministers in dozens of countries on the implications of water scarcity for their growth and operations.
 For his work on water, in 2014 he was named a Young Global Leader by the World Economic Forum in Davos.
+He is currently a member of their Global Agenda Council.
 Giulio started his career as a scientist with the Massachusetts Institute of Technology focused on atmospheric and ocean sciences and climate adaptation.
-He has a master’s in Physics from the Universita degli Studi di Bologna, and master’s and doctorate degrees in Atmospheric and Oceanic Sciences from Princeton University.
+He has a master’s in physics from the Universita degli Studi di Bologna, and master’s and doctorate degrees in atmospheric and oceanic sciences from Princeton University.